 I made a quick stop at the bathroom by the visitor center to pee one more time while Jess kindly waited with the bags.
 We finally got on our way and walked across the dam together.
 It made me a little sick to look down all the way to the pump house.
 Maybe leftover car sickness?
 It was a pretty amazing view though.

-Within minutes, sweat was pouring down my nose dropping from my temples.
+Within minutes, sweat was pouring down my nose and dripping from my temples.
 The trail wasn’t especially steep but it was very humid and my bag was heavy because I had about 5 1/2 days of food in it.
 There were switchbacks mixed in with longer gradual climbs.
 I heard a noise up above me to the right and saw a monotone color.
 My brain had to work hard to recognize it as blue of a hiker backpack and not the brown of a bear.
 It turned out to be dizzy and brownie who were stopped talking to a ridge runner named David.

 I hung out for a minute or two and then decided I needed to keep moving because I am familiar with how much brownie can talk and my priority was to keep my feet moving.
 Standing in one place is a fastrack to sorer feet for me.